AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 Pin Names are named arduino.[Pin Type]-[Pin Number].
 Example: arduino.digital-in-32 for Pin 32 on an Arduino Mega2560

-# analog Inputs
+# Analog Inputs
 These are used for example to connect Potentiometers.
 You can add as many as your Arduino has Analog Pins.
 The Software has a smoothing parameter, which will remove jitter.

-# digital Inputs
+# Digital Inputs
 Digital Inputs use internal Pullup Resistors.
 So to trigger them you just short the Pin to Ground.
 There are two Digital Input Types implemented.
 Don't use them for Timing or Safety relevant Stuff like Endstops or Emergency Switches.
 1. INPUTS uses the spezified Pins as Inputs.
 The Value is parsed to LinuxCNC dirketly.
 There is also a inverted Parameter per Pin.
 2. Trigger INPUTS (SINPUTS) are handled like INPUTS, but simulate Latching Buttons.
 So when you press once, the Pin goes HIGH and stays HIGH, until you press the Button again.
-# digital Outputs
+# Digital Outputs
 Digital Outputs drive the spezified Arduinos IO's as Output Pins.
 You can use it however you want, but don't use it for Timing or Safety relevant Stuff like Stepper Motors.
 # support of Digital RGB LEDs like WS2812 or PL9823
 Digital LED's do skale very easily, you only need one Pin to drive an infinite amount of them.